Fears Torward Therapy

 "I'm afraid of having to remember very painful experiences."

 One of the most common fears toward therapy is the idea of having to relive past traumas.
 Most modern-day psychotherapy approaches, however, have veered from focus on the past to examination of the "here and now."
 It's possible to alleviate pain from the past and to alter repetitive, negative life patterns without detailed discussion of trauma issues.

-In my personal approach as a counselor, I encourage you to tell me when you are not comfortable exploring a certain area directly, and will work with you in finding an avenue that still creates positive change.
-The most important confrontation to be achieved, rather than confronting the past or past people, is the confrontation of who you are verses who you want to be.
+In my personal approach as a counselor, I encourage you to tell me when you're not comfortable exploring a certain area directly, and we'll find an avenue that still creates positive change.
+Rather than always confronting the past or past people, the most important confrontation is of who you are verses who you want to be.

 "I'm concerned about the stigma attached to being in therapy.
 People might think I'm 'crazy' or weak."

 It turns out that stigmas created by not receiving help for unhealthy behavior far overshadow any remaining modern-day stigma associated with participating in mental health therapy.
 Over the past decade, not only has psychotherapy become increasingly recognized and highly recommended among all facets of the media, more and more well-known and well-respected individuals are sharing their personal experiences in seeking help for life struggles, from activists, to actors, to scientists.
 Regarding any stigma that may remain within your personal circle of peers, the fact is that you are the most important thing in your own life...not the opinions of others.

 "It may affect my job or other professional relationships if people know I'm seeing a therapist."